 As a homeschooler, the days are filled with learning.
 Some lessons have more formality than others.
 Even during the summer, I encourage my kids to read every day and learn at least one new thing.
 Not all lessons fall under “reading, ‘riting, and ‘rithmetic.”
 In fact, many of our best days include lessons in life skills, creativity, play, and helping others.

-Last year, one night before my friend’s life changed forever, she made a video about the Most Important Lesson you can teach your children.
-This was first a live video on Facebook.
+Last year, one night before my friend’s life changed forever, she made a Facebook live video about the Most Important Lesson you can teach your children.
 At this moment, the views on this video are over 9.4 thousand and it’s been shared and reshared at least dozens of times in the last year.
 Why does that matter?
 My friend started teaching the most important things early on and her children lived those lessons.
 Their too short lives are a testimony to their Growing up in the Lord.

 This is Dietrich’s speech.
 One of my favorite things about teaching this boy is the connections he makes using the fun things he enjoys with practical Bible truths.